Review Summary: We walk and carry our shadows.

 Made available on April 15, 2008, Thine Eyes Bleed

 The CD's instrumentation is, as this review mentioned earlier, almost always on track and demonic.
 The guitar playing managed throughout the album is slick and delivers good ol' crunches, particularly on "The Dragon," "Truth in Evil," and "Mouth of Hell".
-This album's drum work is rather precise, never actually burning so much as it is crashing.
-Beyond that, however, the percussion doesn't showcase very much and, believe it or not, has a minor issue sometimes with maintaining power when a song deserves it most.
+This album's drum work is rather precise, never burning so much as Stephens' skills crush.
+Beyond that, however, the percussion doesn't showcase a lot in the way of anything extraordinary.
 Justin Wolfe's vocal performance on this self-titled specimen will send chills down even a spine that belongs to a mutated crow.
 The fellow's screaming techniques add to the rough tones pouring in and out of the record.
 If anything, his bellows prove terrifying more so like on the number "Dark White" where there are additional growls provided by Kittie

 's leading lady Morgan Lander.

 is the right kind of album to immerse yourself in.